jurgen-kluft/go-sensor-server/README.md

 # Sensor Server

-A tcp server for receiving sensor data in real-time and writing them to disk in an custom structured format.
+A udp/tcp server for receiving sensor data in real-time and writing them to disk in a custom structured format.

 Some notes:

-- Every sensor is a data stream, and falls under a sensor group which is a device.
+- Every sensor is a data stream
 - Data is very minimal and it should be quite easy to load/use it in a visualization tool
 - Snappy is used upon writing, and reading data to/from disk

 ## Status

-- Implemention is quite done, there is a simple tcp-server that writes the sensor packets to disk.
+- Implemention is quite done, there is a simple udp and tcp server that writes the sensor packets to disk.
   Status: Beta version, needs testing.

-## Data Format
+## Data Size

 Example for a Temperature sensor: